Nutritionally reviewed by Diana Lee, RD.

 Dopamine is referred to as the “molecule of addiction.”
 Dopamine’s evolutionary purpose is to motivate you to do things that increase your chance of survival and passing on your genes; it drives you to pursue potential rewards.
-Research has shown that highly-motivated people have higher dopamine levels, and that low levels of dopamine are associated with a lack of motivation and anhedonia1–3.
+Research has shown that highly-motivated people have higher dopamine levels, and that low levels of dopamine are associated with a lack of motivation, ADHD, and anhedonia1–4.
 This topic is obviously closely related to motivation; I recently wrote a post on the best nootropics for motivation.

 In this post we’ll examine methods, practices, and supplements to repair dopamine receptors naturally and help fix the mesolimbic pleasure pathway, or at the very least help accelerate that process.
 Note, however, that there’s no magic bullet; the most important part of the healing process is still simply avoiding the addictive behavior or dopamine-spiking activity.